 Because supervisory planning is a continuous process, supervisory plans need to be adjusted during each year to address newly emerging risks that require attention during the current supervisory cycle.
-Beginning with the 2014 supervisory cycle, DER's guidance in 2013-DER-OPB-03.1 directs that approved supervisory plans shall only be adjusted for risk-related reasons and justifications for the adjustments must be approved by the EIC (after consultation with the Deputy Director of DER, as warranted) and fully documented in the work papers.
+Beginning with the 2014 supervisory cycle, DER's guidance in 2013-DER-OPB-03.1 directs that approved supervisory plans shall only be adjusted for risk-related reasons, and justifications for the adjustments must be approved by the EIC (after consultation with the Deputy Director of DER, as warranted) and fully documented in the work papers.

-As shown in Figure 4 above, a total of 64 targeted examinations were identified on DER's supervisory plans for 2014 and 2015.
-Of those 64 planned targeted examinations, 17 were completed and 7 were commenced but not completed at the end of our fieldwork in June 2016.
-Forty (40) of the 64 (63 percent) planned targeted examinations for 2014 and 2015 were either not conducted or their disposition was not documented.
-Of these 40, DER produced no documentation relating to the disposition for 7.
-DER had ample opportunity to provide us with such documentation: beginning in December 2015, we asked DER, on multiple occasions, to provide us documentation for specific planned supervisory activities that we could not find in its official system of record.
-DER provided us with some documentation b/For 2012 and 2013, there was not a requirement that targeted examinations be completed before the ROE issued.
+As shown in Figure 4 above, a total of 54 targeted examinations were identified on DER's supervisory plans for 2014 and 2015.
+Of those 54 planned targeted examinations, 22 were completed and 4 were commenced but not completed at the end of our fieldwork in June 2016.
+Twenty-eight (28) of the 54 (52 percent) planned targeted examinations for 2014 and 2015 were either not conducted or their disposition was not documented.
+Of these 28, DER produced no documentation relating to the disposition for 7.
+DER had ample opportunity to provide us with such documentation; beginning in December 2015, we asked DER, on multiple occasions, to provide us documentation for specific planned supervisory activities that we could not find in its official system of record.
+DER provided us with some documentation to show the disposition of these 7 planned targeted examinations.